Terms and Definitions

 In the event our team is unable to answer a call with a bilingual receptionist, we have a Spanish-speaking receptionist call back.

 Call transfer is the act of, as it sounds, connecting a call (transferring) from our system to another recipient.
-For example, if a caller meets your criteria for a new lead with an urgent case, your instructions may specify we attempt a transfer to you, and take a message if you are unavailable.
+For example, if a caller meets your criteria for a new lead, your instructions may specify we attempt a transfer to you, and take a message if you are unavailable.

 When attempting a transfer between a caller and the intended recipient, our system will detect an answer and disconnect, discreetly, when the connection is made.
 No introduction is made between the caller and the recipient.